Ser-3/Ser-3/README.md

 - 👋 Hi, I’m Sergio
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning Tableau
-- 📫 How to reach me via email at ser.business.jo@gmail.com
+- 📫 You can reach me via email at ser.business.jo@gmail.com

 <!---
 Ser-3/Ser-3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.